 Dr. Jens Ducrée has a master’s and PhD in Physics.
 Before joining DCU as an Associate Professor in 2008, he founded and led the groups ”Lab-on-a-Chip Technologies” and the ”Lab-on-a-Chip Foundry Service” at the HSG-IMIT (now Hahn-Schickard) in Villingen-Schwenningen, Germany.
 Since 2005 Dr. Ducrée was also a senior faculty member at the world-renowned Institute for Microsystems Engineering (IMTEK) at the University of Freiburg (Germany).

 Dr. Ducrée has so far contributed to more than 400 research publications in the

-amounts to 43 (i10-index: 95) with a total number of 7023
+Google Scholar amounts to 45 (i10-index: 112) with a total number of 7023

 Dr. Ducrée acted as general hosting chair of the International Conference on Miniaturized Systems for Chemistry and Life Sciences (μTAS 2016) by CBMS in Dublin (Ireland) and the IEEE International Conference on Micro Electro Mechanical Systems (MEMS 2018) in Belfast (Northern Ireland).
 He is presently presiding or part of several international steering and executive program committees, editorial board member of Nature Publishing Group’s journal Microsystems & Nanoengineering, and has served as (guest) editor of various special issues.
 In 2006, he received the FAM-award for excellence of scientific achievements in Microsystems Technology from the Faculty of Engineering at the University of Freiburg (Germany), was named the President’s Researcher of the Year at Dublin City University (Ireland) in 2016 and awarded the title “AET Fellow” by International Academy of Engineering & Technology in 2019.

 LinkedIn | XING |